 Loans to a Swedish county have a low risk profile because local governments cannot be declared bankrupt and cannot cease to exist and because the state bears the overall responsibility for the activity of the local government.
 Local governments also have a constitutional right to levy income taxes on their citizens.

-On October the 31st, 2016, the international credit rating institute Standard & Poor's confirmed that Stockholm County Council has maintained its long-term and short-term ratings of AA+ and A-1+ and that its outlook is stable.
+On April 7, 2017, the international credit rating institute Standard & Poor's confirmed that Stockholm County Council has maintained its long-term and short-term ratings of AA+ and A-1+ and that its outlook is stable.

 Standard & Poor's credit rating means that Stockholm County Council continues to have the second highest credit rating in the long term and the highest rating in the short term.